-Seminar: Aims and objectives of health policy.
-The parties in health policy and power.
+Lecture: The parties in health policy and power.
+Seminar: The parties in health policy and power in your country.

 Lecture: Health care market is special.
 Economic models to demand, supply, and their interaction in the medical economy.
 Rationale for health policy.
-Seminar: Health care market is special.
-Priority setting in health care.
+Seminar: Sicko 1.